Open-Systems-Pharmacology/docs/part-5/sensitivity-analysis.md

 Sensitivity Analysis in the ribbon bar Analyses.

-*   switch to the tab **Results** to see a tabular overview of all calculated sensitivites.
+*   switch to the tab **Results** to see a tabular overview of all calculated sensitivities.

 ## Tab Sensitivity Analysis‌